RealSports Soccer

-RealSports Soccer (also known as Soccer, Football and RealSports Football) is a 1983 sports video game developed and published by Atari for the Atari 2600 and Atari 5200 platforms, concentrating on the sport of association football.
+RealSports Soccer (also known as Soccer, Football and RealSports Football) is a 1983 sports video game developed and published by Atari, Inc. for the Atari 2600 and Atari 5200, concentrating on the sport of association football.

 Development

 The game was part of a series of games released under the RealSports title for the Atari 2600, including RealSports Football, RealSports Volleyball, and RealSports Baseball.
 With the launch of the Atari 5200 a new version of the game was also developed for it, originally known simply as Soccer.
 The game was Atari's second association football-themed game after Pelé's Soccer.

 The 2600 version was programmed by Michael Sierchio, with the computer-graphics being designed by Jerome Domurat.
 The 5200 version was programmed by John Seghers.
 The game was written in machine code.
 The original cover for the 2600 version was designed by Warren Chang, whilst the cover for the 5200 version was designed by Steve Hendricks.
-A version for the Atari 8-bit family of home computers was also in development, but was it was cancelled in hope that it would sell more 5200 systems.
+A version for the Atari 8-bit computers was also in development, but was cancelled in hope that it would sell more 5200 systems.

 Gameplay

 The game includes only three players a side, with no human-controlled goal keeper.
 The gameplay scrolls horizontally over a play-area roughly three screens wide.
 During play the human player controls the sprite with the ball, whilst the computer AI controls the sprites of the players that are off the ball.
-To switch player the player selects the player nearest to the ball by pressing a joystick button, though the player is selected automatically by a successful pass.
+To switch player the user selects the player nearest to the ball by pressing a joystick button, though the player is selected automatically by a successful pass.
 The Atari 5200 version featured computer-controlled goal-keepers.